lfd-hydrants/lfd-hydrants/README.md

 ## Database structure (plain-English)

+- `companies` — the fleet (Engine 1/3/5/7/9/10, Ladder 1/2/4, plus
+  chief-level entries C1/C2/C4).
+Has `access_code` (used only for chief-level logins — regular companies share one code from `app_settings`) and `is_chief`.
-- `companies` / `divisions` — reference lists
+- `divisions` — the 4 operational crew groups (Group 1-4), purely for
+  shift/time tracking.
+Not tied to hydrant assignment.
-- `members` — the roster (linked to a company)
+- `members` — the roster (not tied to a company).
-- `hydrants` — the roster of hydrants (linked to a company, has a retest interval)
+- `hydrants` — the real roster (1,856 rows). `company_id` + `block`
+  (A/B/C/D) is the permanent assignment; `block` is what the app calls "List" in the UI.
+- `jobs` — the ongoing task for one Company + Block + Activity.
+Can span many days/shifts.
+Optionally belongs to a `campaign_id`.
-- `sessions` — one row per outing: date, OIC, division, company, crew (array of member IDs), total minutes.
-This is the "header" the OIC fills out once.
+- `sessions` — one shift: date, OIC, division (Group), crew, total minutes, linked to a `job_id`.
-- `hydrant_tests` — one row per flow test, linked to a session and a hydrant.
+- `hydrant_tests` — one row per logged entry (test, condition check, snow status, or a chief's status update), linked to a hydrant and optionally a session (null `session_id` for chief-issued status changes not tied to a shift).
-  Stores raw readings + calculated flow/drop/flow-at-20psi.
-- `hydrant_events` — for non-flow-test activity (shoveling, damage checks, etc.), same session/hydrant linkage.
+- `campaigns` — the citywide umbrella above jobs, optionally scoped to specific companies via `company_ids`.
+- `super_admins` — the hidden personal admin login(s).
-- `app_settings` — key/value store for admin-editable settings (retest interval,
+- `app_settings` — key/value store (retest interval, discharge
-  discharge coefficient default, etc.) so nothing is hardcoded.
+  coefficient default, shared company login code, etc.).

 ## How to test this right now

 1. Open Supabase → your project → **SQL Editor**
-2. Run `sql/001_initial_schema.sql` through `sql/005_real_fleet_test_data.sql` in order,
+2. Run `sql/001_initial_schema.sql` through `sql/011_real_hydrant_import.sql`
-   if you haven't already.
-3. Run `sql/006_company_login_and_job_integrity.sql`.
-4. Run `sql/007_hydrant_division_assignment.sql`.
-5. Run `sql/008_campaigns_and_admin_tiers.sql`.
-6. Run `sql/009_campaign_company_scope.sql`.

-**Note on login codes after this update**: non-chief companies now all share ONE login code (Settings → Company Login Code, defaults to `lfd2026` until changed).
-Any individual `access_code` values set per-company in an earlier session are no longer used for login — only chief-level companies' individual codes still matter.
+   in order, if you haven't already. **`011` wipes any test data logged so far and loads the real 1,856-hydrant roster** — read its warning comment before running.
-6. Visit the live site: `https://lfd-hydrants.vercel.app`
+3. Visit the live site: `https://lfd-hydrants.vercel.app`
-7. **Test a regular company**: sign in as e.g. "Engine 1" (password `lfd2026`),
-   pick a division, Start New Job, log a couple of hydrants, End Shift.
-Confirm only Home and Log tabs are visible — no Stats/Admin.
+4. **Test a regular company**: sign in with a Company name (e.g. "Engine 1") and the shared password (Settings → Company Login Code, defaults to `lfd2026` until changed).
+Pick a Division (Group), then pick a **List** (A/B/C/D) when prompted.
+Start New Job, log a couple of hydrants, End Shift.
+Confirm only Home and Log tabs are visible.
+5. **Test "Change List"**: from Company Home, click Change List and confirm it swaps to a different list's hydrants without a full re-login.
-8. **Test chief access**: sign in as "C4" (password `lfd2026`) — this should
+6. **Test chief access**: sign in as "C1", "C2", or "C4" (their own
-   skip division selection entirely and go straight to a Campaigns/Reports/ Log/Stats/Settings dashboard.
+   individual password, set in Settings → Chief Login Codes) — this skips Division/List entirely and goes to the Campaigns/Status/Reports/Log/ Stats/Settings dashboard.
-9. **Test the personal admin login**: from the login screen, click "Admin Login", sign in with username `admin` / password `changeme2026`. **Change this password immediately** from Settings → Personal Admin Login.
+7. **Test the personal admin login**: on the login screen, type `admin` as the Company (this is intentionally not a visible button — see the security note above) with its password. **Change this password immediately** via SQL Editor — there's no in-app UI for it by design.
-10. **Test campaigns**: after step 7's job was started, go to the chief dashboard's Campaigns tab — a campaign should already exist automatically (e.g. "Flow Test — started [month/year]"), showing that company/division's progress.
-Start a job under a different company/division for the same activity and confirm it joins the same campaign.
+8. **Test campaigns**: after step 4's job was started, go to the chief dashboard's Campaigns tab — a campaign should already exist automatically.
+   Start a job under a different company/list for the same activity and confirm it joins the same campaign.
-11. **Test Reports**: browse company/division sub-tabs, click column headers to sort, try "flagged only", then try the Custom CSV Export with a few filters.
+9. **Test Reports**: try the company/activity chip filters, "flagged only", and the Custom CSV/PDF Export with a few filters.
+10. **Test the Master Hydrant List and Status tab**: confirm hydrants show real addresses from the import, color-coded correctly, and that a flagged one can be marked repaired from the Status tab (chief-only).

 ## Next steps (in rough order)